LaurelineP/ztm_python-and-script-automations/README.md

 ### Expression mixing values string and operators +

 #### Concatenation
-Adding a value to a string is called a concatenation
+Adding the same type to another element being the same type - agrementing it: this is concatenation.
+Can apply to string, tuple and array
 ```py
 "Hello " + "Lowla"
 # Returns "Hello Lowla"